China train station attack risks driving ethnic wedge deeper

 State television said earlier a female suspect was wounded and captured in the attack.
 Xinhua reported on Monday that three suspects, including another woman, had been caught.
 Four were shot dead.

-"My impression is that ethnic polarization is the driver behind this, not only religion," said Nicholas Bequelin, a senior researcher at Human Rights Watch.
+"My impression is that ethnic polarisation is the driver behind this, not only religion," said Nicholas Bequelin, a senior researcher at Human Rights Watch.

 "Religion is the vehicle, the ready-made ideology that allows some people to embark on plans that are inhuman and brutal."